The official blog of the Lung Institute.

 Emphysema, chronic bronchitis and COPD are all chronic, progressive lung diseases, meaning they will worsen over time.
 While there isn’t a cure for emphysema, treatment options and emphysema therapies are available to help manage symptoms.
 Because emphysema progression is different from person to person, it’s important to talk with your doctor about the best emphysema treatment plan for you.
 Your doctor may recommend medications such as inhalers, corticosteroids, vitamins, diet and exercise modifications, pulmonary rehabilitation or oxygen therapy.

-Some people with emphysema have found relief from their symptoms through stem cell therapy.
-Stem cell therapy for emphysema uses adult stem cells, or stem cells derived from the patient’s own body.
+Some people with emphysema have found relief from their symptoms through cellular therapy.
+Cellular therapy for emphysema uses adult cells, or cells derived from the patient’s own body.
 Lung Institute’s medical staff extracts the cells, separates them in the on-site lab and then returns the cells to the patient intravenously.
-Once returned to the patient, the stem cells can promote healing within the lungs.
+Once returned to the patient, the cells can promote healing within the lungs.
 Many of our patients report an improved quality of life and an ability to breathe easier.
-If you or a loved one has emphysema, chronic bronchitis or COPD and would like to learn more about stem cell treatment options, contact us at (800) 729-3065.
+If you or a loved one has emphysema, chronic bronchitis or COPD and would like to learn more about cellular therapy options, contact us at (800) 729-3065.